-Funny thing is even though it’s older, it packs in a bit more suction power – it’s rated at 25 air watts!
+Funny thing is even though it’s an older variant, it has more power at 25 air watts!

 The newer BDH2000FL has around 22 air watts.

 The “Flex Vac” as it is more popularly known, aside from being cheaper, it has a 12-vold NiCad battery.

 So in the event of failure you’d have to bring this to a B&D service center to have it replaced or replace the whole unit itself if it’s under warranty.

 The good news is this vacuum comes with a 2-year warrant so you don’t have to worry about repair bills for that period of time.

 - Has a built in 12 volt nickel cadmium battery